-During the mid-twenties and the thirties in Germany, Hannah Karminski was the “soul” of the League of Jewish Women (Jüdischer Frauenbund, JFB), founded in 1904 by Bertha Pappenheim (1859–1936).
+During the mid-1920s and the 1930s in Germany, Hannah Karminski was the “soul” of the League of Jewish Women (Jüdischer Frauenbund, JFB), founded in 1904 by Bertha Pappenheim (1859–1936).
 She served as secretary of the League and, from 1924 to 1938, as editor of its newsletter.
 After the forced liquidation of the League in 1938, Hannah Karminski decided to remain in Germany and to continue her work in the Reichsvereinigung der Juden in Deutschland (Reich Association of Jews in Germany).

 It was in Frankfurt that she met Bertha Pappenheim.
 This meeting changed the course of her whole life.
-Bertha Pappenheim, who was thirty-eight years older than Hannah Karminski, became her spiritual mother, her friend and her mentor.
+Bertha Pappenheim, who was thirty-eight years older than Hannah Karminski, became her spiritual mother, her friend, and her mentor.
 Bertha once said with great pride, “Hannah is the young woman I have sculpted.”
 Pappenheim encouraged Hannah to work in Jewish women’s organizations.
 After working in smaller Jewish organizations, Hannah turned to the greater objectives of the JFB in 1924.
 At the time, JFB’s main purpose was to integrate feminist goals with the Jewish religion.
-Its members fought against antisemitism and for political emancipation for themselves since in some German Jewish communities women had no right to vote and Jewish institutions were male-dominated.
-Hannah Karminski, a strong feminist, was one of those who strove to advance women’s interests in the Jewish organizations and who tried to speak for the women.
+Its members fought against antisemitism and for political emancipation for themselves since in most German Jewish communities women had no right to vote and Jewish institutions were male-dominated.
+Hannah Karminski, a strong feminist, was one of those who strove to advance women’s interests in the Jewish organizations and who tried to speak for women.

 When the Nazi Party took power in 1933, the women had to become wholly pragmatic; feminist political goals remained theoretical.
 More important than political feminism was their involvement in the Jewish self-help movement during 1933 to 1938 and the general efforts to survive a terrorist regime.
 Following the November Pogrom (Kristallnacht) on November 9–10, 1938, when the JFB, like all the other Jewish organizations, was dissolved by the Nazis, Hannah Karminski continued her work in the Reichsvereinigung and even managed to continue her feminist advocacy.

 After the November Pogrom, more than ten thousand children from Germany and Austria were rescued from certain death by organizers who arranged for them to be taken from their parents and transported out of the Reich.
 Most of them were brought to the United Kingdom.
-As head of one of the welfare departments of the Reichsvereinigung, Hannah Karminski was one of the major organizers of these aptly-named “children’s transports” (Kindertransporte).
-Though she accompanied some of the childrens’ transports, she always returned to Germany to continue the rescue work.
+As head of one of the welfare departments of the Reichsvereinigung, Hannah Karminski was one of the major organizers of these aptly named “children’s transports” (Kindertransporte).
+Though she accompanied some of the children’s transports, she always returned to Germany to continue the rescue work.
 Her parents, together with Erna and husband, emigrated to Lugano, Switzerland, and thus survived the Shoah.

 After the liquidation of the JFB in 1938, Hannah Karminski was hired by the Reichsvereinigung and became the head of one of the sections in the welfare department in February 1939.
 In 1941, following the arrest of the head of the Reichsvereinigung’s welfare departments, she was appointed to succeed him.
 Jewish welfare support became increasingly important as an ever greater number of Jews came to depend upon the help of these Jewish organizations for sustenance.
 Poor and unable to leave Germany, most of the elderly, a high percentage of whom were women, desperately needed the support of Jewish welfare.